rogerio-romao/js-react-frontend-starter/README.md

 -   Pnpm as the package manager.

--   Vitest is the test runner, with sample test in the src folder.
+-   Vitest is the test runner, with sample test in the src folder and CI integrated.

+-   Playwright E2E tests on all major browsers and CI integrated.

 -   Main branch is protected and can only be pushed to by pull request.
 Husky pre-commit hook installed, runs all the linting and tests before commiting.